ucl-exoplanets/pylightcurve/README.md

 properties and calculations.

-- Check the notebooks under the "notebooks/2_detrending_examples" directory to see how to model your lightcurves.
+- Check the notebooks under the "notebooks/2_detrending_examples" directory to see how to model your light-curves.

-- Check the notebook "2_core_calculations" for higher efficiency (suggestedfor developers).
+- Check the notebook "2_core_calculations" for higher efficiency (suggested for developers).